katharsis-project/katharsis-docs/source/katharsis-design.rst

 ~~~~~~~~~~~~~~~~~~

 Once Katharsis is up and running it will receive and process requests.
-The API is pretty simple and requries you to build a ``Request`` object that contains all the information needed.
+The API is pretty simple and requires you to build a ``Request`` object that contains all the information needed.

-This step is handled by katharsis integrations with frameworks like Spring or JAX-RS or Vertx so most of the time you don't need to do anything.
+This step is handled by katharsis integrations with frameworks like Spring, JAX-RS, or Vertx, so most of the time you don't need to do anything.

 The library does the following steps:

-* validates the request - it checks to see if we have the resource in the registry and can handle the request
+* Validates the request - it checks to see if we have the resource in the registry and can handle the request.
-* it finds a proper ``JsonApiHandler`` (based on the HTTP method and request path) and delegates request processing to it
+* Finds a proper ``JsonApiHandler`` (based on the HTTP method and request path) and delegates request processing to it.
-* sends the response (to be serialized as JSON)
+* Sends the response (to be serialized as JSON).

 Each ``JsonApiHandler`` implements a specific part of `json api`_ specification, either from `Fetching data` or from `Creating, Updating and Deleting`.

-The handler in turn, perfomes the following:
+The handler in turn, performs the following:

-* finds the resource repository or relationship repository
+* Finds the resource repository or relationship repository.
-* invokes the repository method and returns the result
+* Invokes the repository method and returns the result.
-* optionally, depending on what is returned, it may call other repository methods to perform relationship inclusion or fill Meta Information or Links Information
+* Depending on what is returned, it may call other repository methods to perform relationship inclusion or fill Meta Information or Links Information.

 Resource serialization and deserialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~